apblair/CellLayers/README.md

 ## Documentation
-Please consider citing Cell Layers if you used the application for your analysis.
+Please consider citing Cell Layers if you used the application or code snippets for your analysis.

 ## Authors Contributions
 A.P.B. conceived and initiated the project.
 R.H assisted in analysis.
 B.G.B., P.F.P, and I.S.K. supervised A.P.B.
 I.S.K. provided datasets.
 K.S.P. advised.
 All authors commented on the manuscript.